Style Guides

 - Purdue Online Writing Lab guide

-- MLA handbook (print; ask at the Snell Library Help & Information Desk)
+- MLA handbook plus (online) (for a print copy, ask at the Snell Library Help & Information Desk)

 -